- Published on

 If you change five things at once, you’ll “fix it” and have no clue why (and you won’t be able to reproduce the fix later).

-A quick decision tree for diagnosing “smooth preview, laggy TikTok Live” without guessing.
+TikTok Live Lag Diagnosis Flowchart: A quick decision tree for diagnosing "smooth preview, laggy stream" without guesswork.

 Diagram explanation: This flowchart forces a simple order: confirm whether the bottleneck is rendering/encoding, upload stability, or double-encoding.
 Each branch ends in the same thing: a short test loop so you can verify changes instead of trusting a smooth local preview.